| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 process.
 We will be happy to recommend counselors for you or your

-children to help you cope with the emotional trauma of divorce.
+children to help you cope with the emotional trauma of divorce. e.
+You may also wish to consider financial or investment

 counseling and estate planning following your divorce.
 If so, please

-a.
+let us know.
+29. CONCLUSION a.
 A reminder that this information is not the final word

 or “exact” as to the law and you are encouraged to discuss your particular

-b.
+facts with us or another lawyer. b.
 Thank you for considering us or choosing us to assist

 you with your divorce.
 We are committed to providing high quality legal